One woman can make a difference,

 - Confidently create and run your own women’s program.

-- Offer a time-tested, successful weekend workshop, For Women Who Dare to Dream, to groups of your choice.
-You will have a detailed agenda and a personal and professional understanding of how the agenda was created and how to effectively use our trainer’s insightful exercises to create a life-changing workshop of your own.
+- Offer a time-tested, successful weekend retreat, For Women Who Dare to Dream, to groups of your choice.
+You will have a detailed agenda and a personal and professional understanding of how the agenda was created and how to effectively use our trainer’s insightful exercises to create a life-changing program of your own.

 - Promote yourself as a Sedona Women’s Institute Trained Facilitator.